dustinpfister/blog_posts/_posts/canvas-alpha.md

 ### 3.3 - The main.js, and html files

 time now to tie everything together with a main.js file and a little HTML.
+In my main.js file I create a circles.js state object with my create public method.
+I then also call the set gradient method of my draw module passing the state object to set up the gradient background for the state object.
+I then have a simple app loop in which I am drawing the background, the circles, and then updating the state object.

 ```js
 var state = circles.create({